benjaminkoh1994/BXACK/README.md

 Version: 1.0

 This tool is created to assist Network Forensics Analyst to extract and analyze raw core dump files directly from Cisco Network Devices.
-The information retrieved will be stored in pdf files to be used as digital evidence or further analysis.
+The information retrieved will be stored in pdf files to be used as digital evidence or for further analysis.

 # Detailed Manual Guide